Math Topics

 Jumprope includes an online standards-based gradebook in which teachers can write their own standards, use state standards, or align curriculum to the Common Core.
 Teachers can record attendance, track student behavior and character development.
 There are curriculum design tools based upon the principles of backwards planning.
 Jumprope also provides administrative tools for school-wide reporting.
 Plans are available for the classroom (sign up for free), school, or district.

-Planboard is a free digital planbook for teachers.
+Planboard from PowerSchool is a free digital planbook for teachers.
 When creating lessons you can add files, photos, and videos, build lesson templates, connect standards, and view and edit your lessons on iOS and Android.
 The PowerTeacher Pro Gradebook features both standards-based and traditional grading.
 You can also customize the gradebook and create student progress reports.

 TeacherEase is an online gradebook that is free for individual teachers.
 It enables traditional or standards-based grading and can also be used by teachers who don't use grades (e.g., primary teachers, special education teachers, etc.).
 Teachers can also keep attendance and behavior logs.
 You can also determine what parents can view, print progress reports, and send email.